 Related post: How to renew ACLS certificate

 As discussed above, AHA needs the PALS certification to be renewed every two years.
-So you must enroll in PALS recertification courses before the current certificate expires.
+So you must enroll in PALS certification renewal courses before the current certificate expires.
 So planning and scheduling your recertification course in advance is important.
 You can enroll in a course at any time, but enrolling at least several months before your Certification expires is recommended to allow sufficient time to complete and take the exam.
 It’s important to note that if your Certification expires, you must retake the initial PALS course instead of a refresher course.
 So, enrolling in a recertification course on time can help you avoid any lapses in Certification and remain up-to-date on the latest PALS techniques and guidelines.

 Enrolling in a PALS Refresher Course and Reviewing the Material